KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 </div>

+#### Create the Structs

-Let’s start with the constant values that we will use.
-We will keep them in a struct.
-There are many of them:
+Begin by developing the constant values.
+Keep these in a struct.

+Observe the following example.

 ```
 // Constants